All-on-4 Dental Implants: Cost, Procedure and Other Useful Information

 Once you have found a suitable dentist, they will discuss the treatment with you and create a treatment plan.
 If they feel a different treatment would be more appropriate for you they will recommend an alternative solution.

-How much do All-on-4 dental implants cost in the UK?
+How much do All-on-4 dental implants cost?

 If you’re eligible for implants on the NHS (which, as explained above, is unlikely) you’ll pay the band 3 charge of £244.30.